Nexabug/react-notes/working with comoponets , props and jsx.md

 ## Creating Components

-You can compose components by creating them separately and importing them into the main (App) component.
+First we create separate components and then import them into the main (App) component.

 A function can only return one element.
-To return multiple, wrap them in a `<div>` or React fragment.
+If you need to return multiple elements, you must wrap them in a div so they become a single element.

 ```jsx
 export default function App() {